Scottish officers have been criticised for "victim blaming" in recent post amid spiking rise

-Spiking Scotland Forth Valley Police face criticism for 'victim blaming' drinking tweet following spiking reports
+Spiking Scotland: Police Scotland apologise after facing criticism for 'victim blaming' drinking tweet following spiking reports

-Scottish officers have been criticised for "victim blaming" after posting a warning of people being "vulnerable" when drinking following a rise of spiking reports across the UK.
+Police Scotland has apologised ‘unreservedly’ after scottish officers were criticised for "victim blaming" after posting a warning of people being "vulnerable" when drinking following a rise of spiking reports across the UK.

-Forth Valley Police Division has warned people about being "vulnerable or prone to accidents" while drinking in a recent Facebook post to warn of the dangers of alcohol.
+Forth Valley Police Division has warned people about being "vulnerable or prone to accidents" while drinking in a recent Facebook post which has now been deleted.

 It comes as Police in Scotland are investigating claims of ‘spiking’ by injection in nightclubs amid the huge rise in spiking reports across the UK.